fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-fixm-core.md

 between users rather than enforcing rigid communication patterns.
 However, once a given exchange is well-defined, it is useful to be able to enforce syntax and content validation checks to ensure the data being exchanged is of high quality.
-This is addressed by **Application Libraries**.
+This is addressed by **FIXM Applications**.

 ## What is a valid FIXM Core usage?